-So many of us have been moved to mail a box of food, clothes or toys after hearing about a natural disaster or tragic event.
+So many of us have been moved to mail a box of clothes, toiletries, food or toys after hearing about a natural disaster or tragic event.
 But humanitarian logistics expert Dale Herzog says: Ask yourself three questions before sending another box into the chaos.

 In the bleak winter days after the Sandy Hook Elementary School shooting in 2012, a town in shock after losing 20 children and six adults faced down intrusive reporters, political opportunists — and an outpouring of stuff.
 Thousands of boxes of Christmas toys, school supplies, gifts and clothing were sent to Newtown, Connecticut, along with over half a million cards, letters and paper snowflakes.
 Something like 65,000 teddy bears were mailed there, more than 1,000 of them life-sized.